AY2425S1-CS2103T-F09-3/tp/docs/DeveloperGuide.md

 ### Viewing all Guests and Vendors

 1. Test case: `list`<br>
     Expected: All Guests and Vendors are displayed in their respective lists.
-Total number of Guests (pending, coming, not coming) and Vendors are displayed in the status message.
+Total number of Guests (pending, coming, not coming) and Vendors is displayed in the status message.

 ### Adding a Guest